warwick358/glowbit-skill-game-tutorial/skillgame.md

 ```
 ## step 8
 Here we will finish the button press block.
-open the "variable" tab and find the "change by" block.
+Open the "variable" tab and find the "change by" block.
 Place this block after "then" and before "else" in the if then statement.
 Use the drop down to change the variable to "score" and the number to 25.
 Then go to the "advanced" tab then the "control" tab and find the "rest" block and place it after "else".